Free-energy estimates from nonequilibrium trajectories under varying-temperature protocols: Varying-temperature protocols in the presence of a phase transition

 In panel (a) we show in parametric form the protocols learned in this way.
 The varying-temperature protocol avoids the critical point and the first-order phase transition line\c{rotskoff2015optimal,gingrich2016near}, while the fixed-temperature protocol is constrained to cross it.
 In panel (b) we show protocols as functions of time, together with time-ordered snapshots taken from typical trajectories.
 The fixed-temperature protocol effects nucleation and growth, accompanied by large values of dissipation: $\av{\Omega}= \av{\beta W} \approx 1550$.
 By contrast, the varying-temperature protocol is accompanied by much smaller dissipation, with $\av{\Omega} \approx 11$.

-As a result, distributions of work for the fixed-temperature protocol and its time-reverse are well-separated, while distributions of $\Omega$ for the varying-temperature protocol and its time reverse cross at a value that approximates $\Delta F=0$; see panel (c).
+As a result, distributions of work for the fixed-temperature protocol and its time reverse are well-separated, while distributions of $\Omega$ for the varying-temperature protocol and its time reverse cross at a value that approximates $\Delta F=0$; see panel (c).
 Using $10^5$ trajectories, the free-energy estimator $J_\Omega$ yields a value 0.46, with block-average variance $\sigma^2_{{\rm B}_\Omega} \approx 13,700$.
 Thus \eq{fmod} and \eq{jmod} provide an accurate if imprecise measure of $\Delta F$.
 By contrast, if we are constrained to fixed temperature in order to apply the standard relations \eq{jarz} and \eq{fluc}, measuring $\Delta F$ is not a realistic proposition.
-Fixed-temperature trajectories hundreds of times longer would be required to achieve convergence properties comparable to \eq{jmod} and \eq{fmod} using varying-temperature trajectories~\footnote{For the Ising model we could change $J$ at fixed $\beta$ to mimic temperature variation.
-Our model study is carried out to represent an experiment in which we cannot change the microscopic parameters of a material, but we can use temperature as a control parameter to take us across a phase boundary.}.
+Fixed-temperature trajectories hundreds of times longer would be required to achieve convergence properties comparable to \eq{jmod} and \eq{fmod} using varying-temperature trajectories~\footnote{We could change $J$ at fixed $\beta$ in order to mimic temperature variation, but our model study is carried out to represent an experiment in which we cannot change the microscopic parameters of a material, while we can use temperature as a control parameter to take us across a phase boundary.}.